 A mile north of Hale’Iwa, Laniakea Beach is a small sandy shore that is easy to miss.
 Also known as Turtle Beach, Laniakea is a popular spot to experience some of the best snorkeling on the island on your 7-day itinerary.

 When the water is calm, you can make the most of the amazing clarity as you float along the surface.
-With your eyes peeled, keep a lookout for Hawaiian green sea turtles.
+With your eyes peeled, keep an eye out for Hawaiian green sea turtles.

-But be careful: Laniakea is renowned for its strong current, a part of what makes the beach one of the great surf spots on Oahu.
+But be careful: Laniakea is renowned for its strong current, which makes the beach one of the great surf spots on Oahu.

 Day 4: South Oahu